 The Chest of History.
 An ornate chest sits in the corner.
-This chest is locked.
+This chest is locked, requiring a successful DC 13 Dexterity (Thieves' Tools) check to unlock.
 It contains several more spellshards.
 These are traditional in use and do not cause madness.
 They contain several tomes on the history of the complex and of the settlement of Tjorda that had once stood here.
 The following can be learned from them: